 I'm a Developer and Trusted User on Arch Linux, a Linux distribution for advanced users.
 I maintain lots of packages on that project.
 Often times, packages break and need patches in order to build.
 Due to Arch's philosophy, I usually speak to the affected software's projects directly and send in helpful patches and bug descriptions.

 I'm a knowledgeable system administrator for Linux systems.
-I've been diligently running my own web servers, mail systems and various minor services for years.
+I've been diligently running web servers, mail systems and various minor services for years.

 You can sometimes find me on various Linux/software conventions.

 Along with those languages, I use a bunch of tools to accomplish different tasks.
-My favorite tools in no particular order: git, vim, valgrind, gdb, cmake, ssh, qtcreator.
+My favorite tools in no particular order: git, vim, valgrind, gdb, ansible, cmake, ssh, qtcreator

-I'm also familiar with most of the popular libraries and frameworks in every language's ecosystem such as Boost, Qt, Django, Flask, Bootstrap, jQuery.
+I'm also familiar with some of the popular libraries and frameworks in every language's ecosystem such as Boost, Qt, Django, Flask, Bootstrap, jQuery, AngularJS.

-I have experience with high-performance computing using distributed memory (using MPI) and shared memory (using pthreads) as well as entry-level server operation.
+I have experience with high-performance computing using distributed memory (using MPI) and shared memory (using pthreads) as well as intermediate-level server operation.

 Due to my activity in past projects, I have a firm understanding of how a Linux userland fits together at every level.
 I've assembled my own Linux distribution.